altocodenl/TODIS/readme.md

    - Conditional.
    - Loop as conditional.
    - Errors: the essence is that they jump up many levels, through a different channel than the return.
 It can be seen as a conditional return based on value.

+- Dataspace: access vs control.
+Open access, use control to determine when to block.

 ### Pillar 5: interface is code